Pacing is essential when living with chronic illness. This blog post will help you learn how to find balance in your energy levels and what you do.

 Time to Talk day.
 Grab a cup of tea and let’s talk about mental health.
 Jess Glynne’s words in Thursday inspires me to tackle mental health.

-Therapeutic journal is aimed at helping you, the writer, to understand yourself better.
+Why write a therapeutic journal?
+Therapeutic journal is aimed at helping you, the writer, to understand yourself..
 It can take you on a journey where you discover the ‘real’ you.
-It can help you to start understand how your think.
-It can help you learn to feel your emotions.
-It can help you unpick your problems.
-Through your therapeutic journey you can learn how to tackle your issues head-one.Continue reading →
+It starts to help you understand how your think and learn about your emotions.
+It can also help you unpick your problems and start …

 We’ve all been there.
 Being let down at the last minute or receiving news that is upsetting.
 How do you cope and move on from bad news?
 I thought I would use my recent example of being let down by our builder to show you useful ways of moving on.

 I’ve done it.
 I’ve reached one hundred blog posts.
 I have been writing in this blog for five years.
 It has taken me on a professional journey I did not imagine it would take me, and has helped improve my reflective writing.
 So: how did I get here, and; what I have I learned …